 I got kicked out of school at 14 and was a bit of a troublemaker.
 Many of my teachers in high school said I would end up in prison, a junkie in the gutters or dead before I was 20.
 How wrong they were.

 Once I was out of school I thought I wanted to become a chef as I did like cooking.
 That went out the window when I realised I’d basically be washing dishes for a year or more.
 I decided to just find any job that would take me.

 I was dealing with trauma from early childhood.
 I was angry.
 I was self destructive.
 But I came to a proverbial fork in the road.
 My crew of friends all started using heroin and I was certain I didn’t want to go down that road.
-I distanced myself from them, shifting my focus to bodyboarding and work.
+I distanced myself from them, shifting my focus to bodyboarding, waves and work.
 I had more time and space to think and feel.
 To learn.
 I starting reading again, my curiosities drawing me towards science textbooks.
-So here I am at 19, not having picked up a book since school, reading about geological systems, the biosphere, human physiology and cellular respiration.
+So here I am at 19, not really having picked up a book since school, reading about geological systems, the biosphere, human physiology and cellular respiration.
 It was an explosive period of learning for my active mind.

 At this point I’m still working in construction leading teams of tradesman in commercial projects.
 I realised I was a little out of place one day in the lunch room.
 All the other workers are chatting about football, what happened at the pub last night or some random banter.
 And then there was me, sitting in the corner reading my biology textbook.
 I realised it was time for me to pursue something different.